godspeedmc/junctionxexeter/README.md

 # junctionxexeter
 Junction Hackathon

-Note use index.html in the "templates" folder" and app.py for both demo
+Note:use index.html in the "templates" folder" and app.py for both demo

 Prototype 1: Twitter Sentiment Analysis